canonical/cloud-init/doc/rtd/index.rst

 Cloud-init is the *industry standard* multi-distribution method for cross-platform cloud instance initialization.

-During boot, cloud-init identifies the cloud it is running on, reads metadata from the cloud, and initializes the system accordingly.
+During boot, cloud-init identifies the cloud it is running on and initializes the system accordingly.
+Cloud instances will automatically be provisioned during first boot with networking, storage, ssh keys, packages and various other system aspects already configured.

-Cloud-init allows users to boot instances that are automatically provisioned during first boot with networking, storage, ssh keys, packages and various other system aspects already configured.
+Cloud-init provides the necessary glue between launching a cloud instance and connecting to it so that it works as expected.

-This project is for anyone that wishes to bring up an instance that configures itself during boot.
+For cloud users, cloud-init provides no-install first-boot configuration management of a cloud instance.
+For cloud providers, it provides instance setup that can be integrated with your cloud.

 Having trouble?
 We would like to help!
 **************************************